mailispriks/TDD/README.md

 Handle two names of input.
 When name is an array of two names (or, in languages that support it, varargs or a splat), then both names should be printed.
 For example, when name is `["Jill", "Jane"]`, then the method should return the string `"Hello, Jill and Jane."`

 # Requirement 5
+Handle two names of input in shouting.
+When name is an array of two names (or, in languages that support it, varargs or a splat), then both names should be printed shouting.
+For example, when name is `["DANA", "TOM"]`, then the method should return the string `"HELLO DANA AND TOM!"`

+# Requirement 6
 Handle an arbitrary number of names as input.
 When name represents more than two names, separate them with commas and close with an Oxford comma and "and".
 For example, when name is `["Amy", "Brian", "Charlotte"]`, then the method should return the string `"Hello, Amy, Brian, and Charlotte."`

-# Requirement 6
+# Requirement 7
 Allow mixing of normal and shouted names by separating the response into two greetings.
 For example, when name is `["Amy", "BRIAN", "Charlotte"]`, then the method should return the string `"Hello, Amy and Charlotte.
 AND HELLO BRIAN!"`

 TDD video: